 - The composition scheme is not available for manufacturers of tobacco and manufactured tobacco substitutes, pan masala & ice cream and other edible ice, whether or not containing coca.

 - He must not have his gross turnover Rs.
 75 lakh or more.
 Gross turnover includes taxable or non-taxable or exempted sales and export supplies.
 Now, limit is increased to Rs.75 lakh.
 However this limit is Rs.50 Lakh for Assam, Arunachal Pradesh, Manipur, Meghalaya, Mizoram, Nagaland, Tripura, Sikkim and Himachal Pradesh.
+According to the 22nd GST Council meeting held on 06.10.17 the limit for composition scheme is increased from Rupees 75 lakhs to Rupees one crore.
+For specified states this limit is increased from Rupees 50 lakhs to Rupees 75 lakhs.

 - He should not have any purchase from outside of state and outside of India in his stock at the time of registration under GST law and later on also.
 However, purchases from other states are allowed.